API Endpoints Reference

 <suffix-length>is longer than the blob, Angos returns the full blob as206 Partial Content. - Multiple ranges are not supported; Angos ignores them and returns the normal full

-416 Range Not Satisfiable. - For an empty blob, Angos ignores a syntactically valid range and returns the normal
+416 Range Not Satisfiable: a start at or beyond the blob length, or a zero-length suffix range. - For an empty blob, Angos ignores a syntactically valid range and returns the normal

 200 OKempty body.